-SCHOLACUROPACA KARLSRUHE

 Screening form for bullying

-Date when suspected bullying was first reported:
+1. Date when suspected bullying was first reported:

 2. Person who was contacted first:

-3. The person who reported the suspected bullyi The victim Peer of the victim, name Victim's mum/dad, main carer name Teacher, name Someone else, name ng
+The person who reported the suspected bully The victim Peer of the victim, name Victim's mum/dad, main carer name Teacher, name Someone else, name ying

 4. Targeted pupil: Class:

 5. Concrete examples of what has happened:

-ccurred?

-How long has such treatment been going on?

-Pupils who have actively taken part in suspect

-Name:NAME

-10. On the basis of the information acquired this is A conflict or a fight between children Hurt feelings due to misunderstandings A single aggressive incident Bullying 5:

-11. Decision regarding the case: Class teacher discusses with the pupils who have taken part in the incident Director discusses with the pupils who have taken part in the incident Referral accepted by the team
+6. How many times has the suspected bullying o occurred?
+7. When was the last time that it occurred?
+8. How long has such treatment been going on? ?
+9. Pupils who have actively taken part in suspec ted bullying?
+Na Name: Name: Name: Name: On the basis of the information acquired this A conflict or a fight between children Hurt feelings due to misunderstandings A single aggressive incident Bullying is: Decision regarding the case: Class teacher discusses with the pupils who h Director discusses with the pupils who have t Referral accepted by the team •